-If there are many documents to be processed by a DocumentsCorePack service, it may occur that one service is not enough.
-This issue can be solved by installing a DocumentsCorePack (DCP) ServerBased Load Balancing Service.
-This article outlines the functionality of such a DCP Load Balancing Service and how to install it.
+If there are many documents to be processed by a DocumentsCorePack service, one service may not be enough.
+This issue can be solved by enabling DocumentsCorePack (DCP) Load Balancing.
+This enables scaling document generation power significantly.
+The impact of Load-Balancing can be seen in this article: Performance benchmark, limitations & scalability.

 The functionality of the Load Balancing Service